cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 ## shared utils

 A set of shared utility functions can also be installed, similarly to any Python library.
-The [shared_utils](https://github.com/cal-itp/data-analyses/shared_utils) are stored here.
+The shared_utils are stored in two places: [here in `data-analyses`](https://github.com/cal-itp/data-analyses/shared_utils), which houses functions that are more likely to be updated and [here in `data-infra`](https://github.com/cal-itp/data-infra/tree/main/packages/calitp-data-analysis/calitp_data_analysis), which contains functions that are rarely changed.
 Generalized functions for analysis are added as collaborative work evolves so we aren't constantly reinventing the wheel.

 ### In terminal